OpenZeppelin/soroban-helpers/README.md

 1. **soroban-rs**: A high-level client library for interacting with the Soroban RPC API
 2. **soroban-test-helpers**: A procedural macro library that simplifies writing tests for Soroban smart contracts
-3. **soroban-test-helpers-usage**: An example contract demonstrating how to use the test helpers
+3. **example**: An example contract demonstrating how to use the test helpers.

 ## Components